samaaron/book_mdar/book/source/Chapters/3_Getting_Started/1_Installing.markdown

     cd merb-plugins
     rake install

-If you need to use JSON you should install the json gem (as it's faster), json_pure is used so merb will install on JRuby.
+If you need to use JSON you should install the `json` gem (as it's faster). `json_pure` is used so Merb will install on JRuby.

-Merb is ORM agnostic, but as the title of this book suggests we'll be using Datamapper.
+Merb is ORM agnostic, but as the title of this book suggests we'll be using DataMapper.
 Should you want to stick with ActiveRecord or play with Sequel, check the [merb documentation](http://merb.rubyforge.org/files/README.html) for install instructions.

 ## Installing Datamapper